godotengine/godot-docs/tutorials/audio/audio_streams.rst

 .. image:: img/audio_stream_import.png

-There are other types of AudioStreamPlayer, such as AudioStreamRandomPitch.
+There are other types of AudioStreams, such as AudioStreamRandomPitch.
 This one makes a random adjustment to the sound's pitch every time it's played back.
 This can be helpful for adding variation to sounds that are played back often.